 - Low-Slope Roofs: This type of roof works best for commercial buildings because it doesn’t let the water stay.
 Low-sloped roofs drain all water to gutter channels to keep the products secure from moisture damage.

 - Pitched Roofs: The only difference between residential and commercial roofs is pitch.
 Residential buildings are designed to add beauty but are less functional.
-Whereas a commercial sites are built to be put to use.
+Whereas commercial sites are built to be put to use.

 - TPO (Thermoplastic Polyolefin)